mgeitz/eqalert/README.md

 ## Custom Alerting

-Modify `~/.eqa/config.json` to customize alerts.
+Modify `~/.eqa/config/line-alerts/*.json` to customize alerts.

+Due to how many line matches there are, the configuration for their reactions have been split into several json files under config/line-alerts/

+Anything matched by the parser not found in configuration is automatically added to config/line-alerts/other.json

+Modify `line_type` values to customize alerts accordingly.

 ### Line Types

-Here is a an example configuration for a given line type in the config:
+Here is a an example configuration for a given line type a config file:
 ```
     "line_type": {
       "alert": {},